danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/new_data_source_request.md

 ## Request for new data source in Snowflake/Periscope Checklist

 <!--
 Please complete all items.
-Ask questions in #data
+Ask questions in the #data slack channel
 --->

 **Original Issue Link**: